Mary Rodgers

 Mary Rodgers (January 11, 1931 – June 26, 2014) was an American composer, screenwriter, and author.
-She wrote the novel Freaky Friday, which served as the basis of a 1976 film starring Jodie Foster, for which she wrote the screenplay, as well as three other versions.
-Her best-known musicals were Once Upon a Mattress and The Mad Show, and she contributed songs to Marlo Thomas' successful children's album Free to Be...
+She wrote the 1972 novel Freaky Friday, which served as the basis of a 1976 film starring Jodie Foster, for which she wrote the screenplay, as well as three other versions.
+Her best-known musicals were Once Upon a Mattress and The Mad Show, and she contributed songs to Marlo Thomas' successful 1972 children's album Free to Be...
 You and Me.

 Early life

-Rodgers was born in New York City.
+Rodgers, who was of Jewish heritage, was born in New York City.
 She was a daughter of composer Richard Rodgers and his wife, Dorothy Belle (née Feiner).
 She had a sister, Mrs. Linda Emory.
 She attended the Brearley School in Manhattan, and majored in music at Wellesley College.

 She began writing music at the age of 16 and her professional career began with writing songs for Little Golden Records, which were albums for children with three-minute songs.
 One of these recordings, "Ali Baba and the 40 Thieves", which was released in 1957, featured performances by Bing Crosby of songs Mary Rodgers wrote with lyricist Sammy Cahn.
 She also composed music for television, including the jingle for the Prince Spaghetti commercial.